Trepan-Debuggers/remake/doc/readthedocs/debugger/entry.rst

 This is done by supplying the ``--post-mortem`` or ``-!`` option on invocation.

-Note that in contrast to the situations above. although you can examine state and evaluating expressions, execution has terminated.
+Note that in contrast to the situations above. although you can examine state and evaluate expressions, execution has terminated.
 Therefore, some of the execution-specific commands are no longer applicable.